jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 <!-- <figcaption>Day 1 of LaraconAU</figcaption> -->
 <!-- </figure> -->

-First stop: Sydney for [LaraconAU](https://laracon.com.au/).
+First stop, Sydney for [LaraconAU](https://laracon.com.au/).
 This was a fantastic event, and despite not being a PHP or Laravel developer, I had an overwhelmingly positive experience.

 My talk was scheduled for early afternoon on the first day.